modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

  Secondly, we then display a Tag listing for this Blog Post.
 You can see how we reference a "tags" Template Variable - we haven't created this just yet, so dont worry - and then pass it as a property to the 'tolinks' snippet.
 The tolinks snippet comes with [tagLister](/extras/taglister "tagLister"), and translates delimited tags into links.
 This means our tags become clickable!
 We've specified a 'target' Resource of 1, or our home page.
 If your blog was in another page besides home, you'd change the ID number there.

  And finally, we load a quick count of the number of comments, along with a clickable anchor tag link to load them.
 Note how our 'thread' property in the QuipCount snippet call (and later on in the Quip call) uses 'blog-post-`[[*id]]`'.
-This means that MODx will automatically create a new thread for each new Blog Post we create.
+This means that MODX will automatically create a new thread for each new Blog Post we create.
 Neat!

 ### The Post Content